obrie/retrokit/README.md

 that I could re-create the exact same setup steps each time.
 As it turns out, there's a lot involved in building out the perfect Raspberry Pi 4 system.

-retrokit, romkit, manualkit, powerkit, and all of the supporting tools represent the work I did to build a configuration management system for my personal setup.
+retrokit, romkit, manualkit, powerkit, launchkit, sindenkit, and all of the supporting tools represent the work I did to build a configuration management system for my personal setup.

 ## Demo